 Students who study with Jessica have gone on to become performing artists of their own.
-Their successes have resulted in some of them performing in their own bands, improvising and becoming song artists, getting leads in school plays, and even becoming singer-songwriters themselves.
+Their successes have resulted in some of them performing in their own bands, getting leads in school plays, and even becoming singer-songwriters themselves.
 Some have been selected for performance

 at state festivals, while others have

 gone on to study music at the college level.